 - Milk: Liquid is key in most cakes because it thins out the batter.

 I appreciate that the cake, in general, is smaller and not as overwhelming.
+Same with my beloved apple upside down cake.
 Fewer ingredients, fewer leftovers!

 Pineapple Upside Down Cake Topping